silnrsi/font-akatab/documentation/source/features.md

 Akatab also provides for a number of common features such as ligature formation, contextual substitution and diacritic positioning.
 It also provides right-to-left rendering of text.
 Most applications will make use of these features when the proper sequence of characters is entered.

 This page uses web fonts (WOFF2) to demonstrate font features and should display correctly in all modern browsers.
-For detailed information see [Using SIL Fonts on Web Pages](https://software.sil.org/fonts/webfonts).
+For detailed information, see [Using SIL Fonts on Web Pages](https://software.sil.org/fonts/webfonts).
 For a more concise example of how to use Akatab as a web font, see [Akatab Webfont Example](../web/Akatab-webfont-example.html).

 *If this document is not displaying correctly, a PDF version is also provided in the documentation/pdf folder of the release package.*